Tanz0rz/haxe-fmod/README.md

 spread), and raw PCM sounds from memory (`CoreSound.fromPcm`), all working identically on every supported platform.

+Channels deliver playback events: `channel.setCallback` receives `End` when playback finishes and `SyncPoint(index)` when it crosses markers placed with `sound.addSyncPoint` (rhythm hits, dialogue word timings).
+Sound groups (`haxefmod.core.SoundGroup`) cap polyphony across any set of sounds with steal behaviors, and every setter has a matching getter for reading state back.

 ## Selecting an FMOD Engine Version

 The officially supported FMOD Engine version is 2.03.12.
 Other versions **may work fine**, but I have not tested them.